SJICodingCAS/ib-open-house/pages/GEP.markdown

 ---

-# Join Us on Our Field Trips!
+# Join Us on Our Field Trips in 2023!
 Join our Josephians vicariously on our various field trips to different countries in 2023!

 {% include components/gep-trip.html %}